agathis-project/agathis-project/AP-8/AP-8.md

   4. create a branch named *AP-?-Title-Idea*.

   5. comment the issue and close it.

-  6. create a community anouncement for this event.

 **The author prepares the idea for review:**
   - work on branch *AP-?
 Title*